Painting Program-investigation of found and natural pigments and ecological paper

 After we have collected our materials we can spend time developing our ideas in the studio.
 If you would like to display your work after your residency we offer various online platforms where you can share your work with a larger audience.
 An exhibition is entirely up to you, we can invite friends from our local community to the studio, light a fire in the garden and celebrate. if you would like an exhibition in the city of Tarapoto there are various cafe-bars where we can exhibit.
 The city is always changing, so this can be a very spontaneous event.

 One month basic program: Special price 2022 $300 $560 USD.
 Two weeks:$170 $280 USD

 PAINTING PROGRAM PRICE

-Full Painting Program - PRICE:$300USD - All activities and Two day trip to Chazuta - full papermaking including 30 sheets of paper, chocolate making, museum, and ceramics or hike to sulfur springs.
+Full Painting Program - inbox for the price - All activities and Three day trip to Chazuta - full papermaking including 30 sheets of paper, chocolate making, museum, and ceramics or hike to sulfur springs.